We’re shifting power and broadening the leadership pipeline

 Youth led community organizing for social change

 This collective of high school students has monthly meetings to work on issues they care about the most.
 By engaging in our organizing work, young people are getting hands on experience on making real changes within our community.
-Currently, students are working on bringing Race Forward conversations to 4 different High Schools, updating the civics education curriculum in Oregon, and making 17 year olds eligible to vote in Primary elections.
+Currently, students are working on the campaign to lower the voting age to 16, updating the civics education curriculum in Oregon, and making 17-year-olds eligible to vote in Primary elections.

 College Cohort: UPTURN

-A free 6 month direct action organizing 101 program for college students
+A free 3 month organizing 101 program for college students

 Community Action Team